UST-MICO/docs/kubernetes/knative.md

 kubectl get pods --watch
 ```

+How to access the service is described in section [Access a service](#access-a-service).

 ## Deploying a source-to-URL example app

 A sample that shows how to use Knative to go from source code in a git repository to a running application with a URL.